 Our Careers team can help you make the most of your opportunities while you are here, as well as offer expert advice to set you up for the future.

 We are one of 24 leading UK universities represented by the Russell Group, committed to maintaining the very best research, an outstanding teaching and learning experience, excellent graduate employability and unrivalled links with business and the public sector.

 The Group attracts some of the brightest students from all over the world as well as almost two thirds of available research funding in the UK.
 The exceptional standards of research and teaching at Russell Group universities means that their graduates are especially valued by employers, giving you a head start when you apply for jobs or further study.

 We were founded in 1887 as the People’s Palace, a philanthropic project designed to bring culture, recreation and education to the east London.
 Students at the original People’s Palace Technical Schools excelled in their education, and helped to foster the academic excellence required for us to be permanently admitted to the University of London in 1915.
-Today, we remain committed to our principle of educating the best and brightest students regardless of background, and continue to dedicate both our teaching and research to the purpose of public good.
+Today, we remain committed to our principle of educating students regardless of background, and continue to dedicate both our teaching and research to the purpose of public good.